blueskythlikesclouds/ModelConverter/README.md

 * `--forces`
 	* Convert to Sonic Forces format.
 * `--frontiers`
-	* Convert to Sonic Frontiers format.
+	* Convert to Sonic Frontiers or Shadow Generations format.
 * `--override-materials` or `-y`
 	* Replace any existing materials in the output directory with the new ones.
 * `--no-pause` or `-np`